emqx/emqx-docs/en_US/rule/bridge_pulsar.md

 Fill in the parameters required by the action:

-Two parameters is required by action "Data bridge to Pulsar":
+Two parameters are required by action "Data bridge to Pulsar":

 1).
 Pulsar Topic